Get Started with Distributed Training using JAX#

 JAX is a Python library for accelerator-oriented array computation and program transformation, designed for high-performance numerical computing and large-scale machine learning.

-JAX provides an extensible system for transforming numerical functions like jax.grad, jax.jit, and jax.vmap, utilizing the XLA compiler to create highly optimized code that scales efficiently on accelerators like GPUs and TPUs.
+JAX provides an extensible system for transforming numerical functions such as jax.grad, jax.jit, and jax.vmap, utilizing the XLA compiler to create highly optimized code that scales efficiently on accelerators like GPUs and TPUs.
 The core power of JAX lies in its composability, allowing these transformations to be combined to build complex, high-performance numerical programs for distributed execution.

 What are TPUs?#